 - Diarrhea, abdominal pain, flatulence, and dyspepsia.
 Incidence is less than most other NSAIDs (such as naproxen, diclofenac, and ibuprofen).

-- A headache, sinusitis, and rhinitis have also been reported.
+- A headache, sinusitis, fluid retention, and rhinitis have also been reported.

 - May not be suitable for some people including those with sulfonamide allergy or who have experienced asthma, urticaria, or an allergic-type reaction to aspirin or other NSAIDs.